 |Citibank||Log into the online application facility available on Citi’s website and apply directly.
 You can also download the form from the bank’s website, fill in all the necessary fields, attach the required documents, and mail it to the bank’s address.
 If you’re looking to get a temporary credit limit change, you make your request directly from Citi’s online banking.|

 |Standard Chartered||Download the credit limit review form from the bank’s website.
 Once you’ve duly filled in the form, you can either fax it or mail it along with the necessary income documents to the bank.|

 |UOB||Go to the bank’s website and download the credit limit review form.
 Make sure you fill in all the mandatory fields and attach all the relevant income documents before faxing or mailing it to the bank.|

-When you first get a credit card, your bank or provider will usually assign you with an affordable credit limit for your circumstances.
-This limit is based on factors in your credit card application including your income, expenditure, existing debt and credit score or credit rating.
+When you first get a credit card, your bank or provider will usually assign you an affordable credit limit for your circumstances.
+This limit is based on factors in your credit card application including your income, expenditure, existing debt and credit score.

 If you get a credit limit that’s too high, you’ll increase the risk of ongoing debt.
 Submitting a request for a credit limit increase also impacts on your credit history.
 So before deciding if you want a credit limit increase, it’s a good idea to consider whether or not these circumstances have changed.

 Consider the following reasons why you should or shouldn’t request a credit limit increase for more information.

 - It could help your credit score.
 If you can afford a higher credit limit, it could help improve your credit score by providing you with a lower credit utilisation ratio (the amount of credit used compared to the amount of credit available).